Curriculum vitae, part two

 In 2007, I walked away from a toxic agency job.
 At the same time, my father was diagnosed with Alzheimer’s disease.
 Those two events reset my career and my life.
 I built my work to stay available for him—without walking away from the profession I love.

 By then, I had a reputation as a conceptual Art Director—brought in as an equal, not a freelancer.
 I was trusted to lead teams, build brands, and deliver campaigns that proved to be effective—and was almost always called back.
 If something wasn’t right, I spoke up.
 Not to be difficult, but to push the work toward something better.
-That honesty built trust and kept me working independently for over a decade with clients and firms built on mutual respect.
-The testimonials on this site prove that.
+That honesty built trust and kept me working independently for over a decade.
+The testimonials on this site reflect that.

 The way I lead comes from more than the design industry.
-I served in the U.S. Navy as a Non-Commissioned Officer as a designated team supervisor.
-I worked as an Engine Company Officer at a highly respected fire company in Northern Virginia, leading firefighters into live fires and high-stakes emergencies.
-My decisions shaped the outcome of situations where lives and property were at stake.
-From that, I learned focus, clarity, and a sense of reality—what matters most and what matters less.
+I served in the U.S. Navy as a Non-Commissioned Officer.
+I worked as an Engine Company Officer at a fire company in Northern Virginia, leading firefighters into live fires and high-stakes emergencies.
+My decisions shaped outcomes where lives and property were at stake.
+From that, I learned focus, clarity, and what matters most.

-I also taught business graphic design at Shepherd University, preparing students to handle rejection through honest group critiques, adapt to shifting strategies, and push through deadlines and real-life professional obstacles.
+I also taught business graphic design at Shepherd University, preparing students to handle critique, adapt to shifting strategies, and push through deadlines and real-world constraints.
 I was not always popular at first.
-But later, after they settled in their careers, I received letters saying how much they loved me—now.
+Later, I heard from former students who told me they understood why.

-That leadership carried into FMB+D, my transitional design company.
-I partnered with Capital One Bank, Discovery Communications, Hallmark, Alpha Lab Creative, and Gaiam.
+That leadership carried into FMB+D. I partnered with Capital One Bank, Discovery Communications, Hallmark, Alpha Lab Creative, and Gaiam.
 I helped reintroduce Capital One to more than a million customers during a corporate transition.
 I strengthened Discovery Channel and The Learning Channel with multi-channel broadcast campaigns for shows seen worldwide.
-Every project came down to the same principle—clarity over noise, results over ego.
+Every project came down to the same principle—work ethic and integrity over ego.

-I’ve worked across many industries, including healthcare, finance, retail, SaaS, pharma, and federal.
-The sectors were different, but the demand was always the same—clarity, consistency, and creative that drives results.
-Along the way, I’ve elevated Graphic Designers into Art Directors, and guided Art Directors into becoming Associate Creative Directors and Creative Directors.
+I’ve worked across healthcare, finance, retail, SaaS, pharma, and federal.
+The industries differ.
+The demand does not—clarity, consistency, and work that performs.
+Along the way, I’ve helped Graphic Designers become Art Directors, and Art Directors grow into Creative Directors.

 Elevating a brand is one of the most rewarding parts of this work.
-I don’t believe in magic.
-But leading a team to creative excellence—and seeing the pride on their faces when it happens—that’s pretty magical.
-And I love that.
+Leading a team to creative excellence—and seeing the pride in the result—is why I do it.

 I owe a lasting debt to Rob Roy Kelly, who taught me Swiss Graphic Design at Carnegie Mellon University.
-His influence let me see beyond shape, style, and composition.
-He taught me to think in terms of dimension.
+He taught me to think in terms of dimension, not decoration.
 For that, I’m grateful.